Smartling/SmartlingHelp/_articles/files/context/context-capture-javascript-library.md

 The library sends contextual information to Smartling when a page is browsed, so make sure you embed the library in an environment that is used.
 The library has been calibrated to minimize any impact on page performance.

-This project is currently in beta.
 You will need a unique orgId to upload context for your project.
 This is available from any Smartling Project at Project Settings &gt; API.

 ![](/uploads/versions/smartling---api--besttest-web-app----x----1252-572x---.png)